bigchaindb/bigchaindb/docs/root/source/smart-contracts.rst

 - Three out of five current owners must sign the transfer transaction.
 - (Shannon and Kelly) or Morgan must sign the transfer transaction.

-Crypto-conditions can be quite complex if-this-then-that type conditions, where the "this" can be a long boolean expression.
-Crypto-conditions can't include loops or recursion and are therefore will always run/check in finite time.
+Crypto-conditions can be quite complex.
+They can't include loops or recursion and therefore will always run/check in finite time.

 .. note::